CHRISTIAN CHURCHES TOGETHER

 #ICYMI

-In case you missed it… 40 faith leaders from over a dozen different communions gathered online in August for a workshop, The Church that Listens: Receptive Ecumenism in a Divided Church and Fragmented World, to learn more about Receptive Ecumenism, including practical tools for cultivating receptivity and facilitating transformational dialogues in their own communities.
+In case you missed it… 40 faith leaders from over a dozen different communions gathered online for a workshop, The Church that Listens: Receptive Ecumenism in a Divided Church and Fragmented World, to learn more about Receptive Ecumenism, including practical tools for cultivating receptivity and facilitating transformational dialogues in their own communities.